Two guys plugging their ears

 The Takeaway

-We count on our burglar alarms to go off when our home security systems detect danger.
-And the louder, the better.
-When they ring for no reason at all, it’s exhausting, and scary.
-Is that an intruder at the door, or is just my siren telling me the batteries are low?
-If our alarms cry wolf too many times, we won’t know the difference.
+We rely on our burglar alarms to sound when our home security systems detect danger — and the louder, the better.
+But when they go off for no reason, it’s both exhausting and unnerving.
+Is that an intruder at the door, or just my siren telling me the batteries are running low?
+If our alarms cry wolf too often, we lose the ability to distinguish real threats from false ones.

-But the fact is, our alarms hardly ever go off randomly.
-There’s almost always a culprit behind the ear-splitting din.
-Most of the time, it’s an issue with one of our sensors that we can diagnose ourselves.
-Fixing it is another story.
+The truth is, alarms rarely go off randomly.
+There’s nearly always a reason behind the ear-splitting noise.
+Most often, it’s an issue with one of our sensors — something we can usually diagnose ourselves.
+Fixing it?
+That’s where things get trickier.

 FAQs